MicrosoftDocs/power-automate-docs/articles/frequently-asked-questions.md

 - [Topic](getting-started.md)
 - [Community](http://powerusers.microsoft.com)

-### What browsers does Microsoft Flow support?
-Microsoft Flow supports Microsoft Edge and the current versions of Chrome and Safari.

 ### What mobile operating systems does the Flow mobile app support?
-The Flow mobile app will support iOS and Android mobile operating systems
+The Flow mobile app will support iOS and Android.

 ### What regions and languages does Microsoft Flow support?
 At General Availability Microsoft Flow is will be available in 42 languages and be available in [6 regions](regions-overview.md).